tos-kamiya/cb/README.md

 ### Usage sample

-Open a new terminal and change directory to the same directory of the currrent terminal.
+Open a new terminal and change directory to the same directory of the current terminal.

 Type in a current terminal: